Asturn15/Gymnastics-on-GitHub/Project 3 - MS Excel analysis/Project 3.md

 3. ___AA_Dscore, AA_Escore___ - for each competition - the sum of D and E score from the entire all-around for the competitors who took part in it.

-4. Drop ___NULL___ rows from every table.

-5. ___AVG_D_Score_AVG_Escore_AVG_Total_Score___ - for each sheets with apparatus results.
+4. ___AVG_D_Score, AVG_Escore, AVG_Total_Score___ - for each sheets with apparatus results.

 >At this stage, I had to make a data selection.
 If we want to calculate the average for each competitor, we must take into account all his scores.
-If one competitor took part once and scored a very good start, it will be difficult to compare him with the one who took part in all competitions throughout the year. __For this reason, I selected only those who competed at least three times on a given device for the annual comparison__.
+If one competitor took part once and scored a very good start, it will be difficult to compare him with the one who took part in all competitions throughout the year. __For this reason, I selected only those who competed at least three times on a given apparatus for the annual comparison__.
 For competitors who took part in more competitions, the best three results were selected.

-6. __Year_AA_Dscore, Year_AA_Escore, Year_AA_Total_Score__ - in AA_2022 sheet as above, I calculate the Year score.
+6. ___Year_AA_Dscore, Year_AA_Escore, Year_AA_Total_Score___ - in AA_2022 sheet as above, I calculate the Year score.

+## STEP 4 - Calculate avarange score & standard deviation, finding top score and best gymnasts

+The avarange and standard deviation are the basic measures used to describe data.
+In each of the sheets, they were calculated for the results that we find in them.

+* In sheets containing data from competition, you can find this value for every appataus and broken down into junior and senior.
+* In sheets with apparatus result, these numbers have been calculated for each score, also for junior and senior separate.

+The results were formatted as tables and placed below the original data.

+## STEP 5 - Make this result more readable

+Now that we have the basic values describing our results, we can use them to make them more readable.
+But before we go any further, I'll take a little space here to explain how gymnasts get their scores.
+A few words about this appeared in earlier projects, but for the understanding of this and subsequent analyses, it needs to be expanded.

+__Difficult Score (D score)__ - is a rating given to a gymnast for how difficult an exercise he performed.
+It consists of four special requirements for meeting which you can get _0.5_ points.
+These requirements are different for each instrument (Vault is an exception - there are no requirements here).
+In addition to the requirements, points are awarded for the 8 most difficult elements - for juniors, 10 for seniors.
+How do we know how many points each item is worth?
+These can be found in special tables in the [Code of Points](https://www.gymnastics.sport/publicdir/rules/files/en_%202022-2024%20MAG%20CoP.pdf).
+In short - the elements are classified into difficulty groups, from _A_ to _J_.
+Element _A_ of the group is worth _0.1_ points, element _B_ of the group is worth _0.2_ points, etc. At the end of the exercise, the judges evaluating the difficulty by listing all the elements and choose the most difficult ones - with the greatest benefit for the competitor.
+Some examples:

+* Backflip on Floor Exercise is _A_ group - worth _0.1_ points
+* Triple backflip on Floor Exercise is _H_ groups - worth _0.8_ points
+* Press to handstand on Parallel Bars is _A_ group - worth _0.1_ points
+* Double back flip dismnout from Parallel Bars is _C_ group - worth _0.3_ points

+One of the requirements on each of the devices is the landing of the appropriate difficulty - Group _C_ for juniors, and Group _D_ for seniors.
+If the players jump down a group lower, they will receive _0.3_ points for this requirement.
+All groups below do not meet this requirement.
+In addition, each device has its own special rules thanks to which the player can get a bonus, however, not wanting to complicate the topic, I will stop here.
+That's enough for us.
+I am also posting sample recordings on which you can see the valuation of the entire exercise => [Example 1](https://www.youtube.com/watch?v=fQYf1AZqjsg&ab_channel=GymBestEdit), [Example 2](https://www.youtube.com/watch?v=EiAm__ymb0s&ab_channel=GymBestEdit), [Example 3](https://www.youtube.com/watch?v=qCGHvQc3mbA&ab_channel=GymBestEdit).

+> As I mentioned earlier, the vault is an exception.
+Here, the coach reports before the start what jump his competitor will perform, and his score is read from the Code of Points.
+If he makes an easier jump, his score will be reduced accordingly.

+__Execution Score (E score)__ - is a mark for how correctly the competitor performed his exercise.
+This grade is set differently from that for difficulty.
+Each gymnast whose exercise consists of the minimum number of elements - _7_ for juniors, _9_ for seniors, receives __10_ points at the beginning.
+Points for errors made during the exercise are subtracted from this value.

+* _Small_ -  cost _0.1_ point
+* _Medium_ - cost _0.3_ point
+* _Large_ - cost _0.5_ point
+* _Fall_ - cost _1.0_ point

+What do we call errors?
+What is a big mistake and what is only a small one?
+In short - it's everything that deviates from the perfect performance.
+It will be easier to understand with specific examples:

+* Small hop (approximately - less than foot length) after landing - _small error_ - _0.1_ point
+* Hitting the apparatus during exercise - _medium error_ - _0.3_ point
+* Failure to withstand the strength element- _large error_ - _0.5_ point

+Why does the format of this number have 3 decimal places?
+As you can easily see, whether the jump is "big" or "medium" or "small" is a relative thing, that's why there are several E judges during the competition, and the score is their arithmetic mean.
+As always - it's better to see the examples, so as before, watch the videos => [Example 1](https://www.youtube.com/watch?v=EXCoDxnAbT8&ab_channel=calebfever), [Example 2](https://www.youtube.com/watch?v=PsotXyhe1Cg&ab_channel=GymBestEdit), [Example 3](https://www.youtube.com/watch?v=u2_oOeYwgSo&ab_channel=GymBestEdit).

+__Penalty__ - Happiness is easier here.
+These are points deducted for breaking the rules included in the regulations, like:

+* Too long exercise
+* Use of mattresses where prohibited
+* Exercise too short (too few elements)

+I intentionally don't give values here because there are a lot of conditions, and it's not that common again.

+__Total Score__ = is the sum of all of the above (__D Score + Escore__) - __Penalty__

+> Looking at what directly affects the final grade, we notice that one of them can be "easily" increased, making our exercise more difficult (D score).
+The second of these ratings (E score) is a bit more problematic in this respect.
+Looking at what directly affects the final grade, we notice that one of them can be "easily" increased, making our exercise more difficult (D score).
+The second of these ratings (E score) is a bit more problematic in this respect.
+Everyone who went for a short jog at least once experienced fatigue, and with it had to slow down.
+The same applies to gymnastics, so even the simplest exercises are never flawless.

+Why do we need to know this?
+Thanks to this knowledge, it will be easier for us to read the results of the competition.
+We'll have some idea of what's different between exercises that are, for example, 2.0 difficult score, or 1,000 execution score.

+---

+1. To make our data more readable, we will use our new knowledge and mark in our spreadsheet any D score that do not meet all the requirements on a particular appartus.
+All these scores are marked in bright red.

+* For junior - _6_ elements * _A_ group (_0.1_) + _B_ group dimounts (_0.2_) + _1.8_ (Minimal requirements) = _2,6_ D Score
+* For senior - _8_ elements * _A_ group (_0.1_) + _C_ group dimounts (_0.3_) + _1.8_ (Minimal requirements) = _2,9_ D score

+2. The highest D ratings are marked with an `star`